-NON-QUALIFIED WAGES include (but are not limited to): Executive Producers, Line Producers, Producers, Associate Producers, Post-Production Producers, Visual Effects Producers, Music Producers, Writers, Directors, 2nd Unit Directors, Composers, Songwriters, Music Supervisors, Publicists, Special Stills Photographers, Actors (speaking roles) and On-camera Stunt Performers.
+Including (but not limited to): Executive Producers, Line Producers, Producers, Associate Producers, Postproduction Producers, Visual Effects Producers, Music Producers, Writers, Directors, 2nd Unit Directors, Composers, Songwriters, Music Supervisors, Publicists, Special Stills Photographers and Performers (including all SAG/AFTRA members except off-camera Stunt Coordinators, Safety Personnel and Riggers.)

-F. AGREED UPON PROCEDURES (AUP)
+8. AGREED UPON PROCEDURES (AUP)

-1. Certified Public Accountant
+A. Certified Public Accountant

-An AUP Report must be performed by a CPA with an active California license to perform attest services or with current firm registration in California.
-Applicants are not allowed to engage the same CPA/Accountant who has performed any production and/or post-production accounting for the approved project.
-Only CPAs who have attended a CPA Orientation Seminar 3.0 are permitted to conduct AUPs; a listing of CPAs who fulfill that requirement is available on the CFC website.
+A Qualified Motion Picture (Phase B) AUP Report must be performed by a CPA with an active California license to perform attest services or with current firm registration in California.
+Applicants are not allowed to engage the same CPA/Accountant who has performed any assignment tied to the Certified Studio Construction Project (Phase A), or any production and/or post-production accounting for the approved project.
+Only CPAs who have attended a CPA Orientation Seminar are permitted to conduct AUPs; a listing of CPAs who fulfill that requirement is available on the CFC website.
+More information is also available under the Audit Procedures section of the CFC website.